 Once you arrive in Auckland, get a sim card from one of the booths at the airport so that you can have access to the internet and maps, and you’re set to go!
 But if that’s not possible by any chance, you can always get it from outside in the city.
 There are a few options for you to get to downtown such as taking the taxi, Uber, and the SkyBus.
 The best way to get to the city is by taking the SkyBus, which is cheaper than taxis and you pay a cheaper price when you buy it online.
 You can also rent a car from the airport if you want to drive around, yourself.
 There is a lot to see and do in Auckland, so it's best if you can spend a day or two here.

 The Sky Tower is a significant part of the skyline and you definitely want to see it.
-You can pay and go up in the tower to get a view of the city from 220 metres high above street level.
-Not only that, you can also get panoramic 360˚ views up to 80 kilometres in every direction and spot key landmarks, volcanoes and other historical locations within the greater Auckland area.
+You can pay and go up in the tower to get a view of the city from 220 meters high above the street level.
+Not only that, but you can also get panoramic 360˚ views up to 80 kilometers in every direction and spot key landmarks, volcanoes, and other historical locations within the greater Auckland area.
 There are also other things to Do Near SkyTower, Auckland eCentral if you have some spare time to spend.